 Saying, “I love you,” is great, but sometimes it’s nice to back the sentiment up with some examples.
-Let your friends and partner know what specific attributes you love about them.
 This confidence boost helps them weather whatever storms come their way.

-The 5 Love Languages: Secrets to Love that Last, tells us that there are five main ways that people give and receive love.
 Knowing your significant other’s love language helps you learn the best ways to show your love based on their needs.
-It’s worth noting that the love languages are not limited to romantic relationships.
+It’s worth noting that love languages are not limited to romantic relationships.

 Honesty is critical for any relationship.
 When you care about someone long, you must be able to tell them the truth.
 They’re counting on you to be someone they can trust.
 Besides, it’s kinder than lying, and you never have to worry about them finding out that you fibbed.